thebeebs/devstarworkshop/instructions/missions/shield.md

 ### Next: Fourth Mission ###

-Your squad is now confident to start fighting the Death Star.
-Be ready, now the real fun starts!
+The Death Star is getting weaker!
+Let's start attacking it more.
 [Click here](missionSelection.md) to continue!